jmcnamara/rust_xlsxwriter/examples/Readme.md

   workbook to some types that implement the `Write` trait like a file and a buffer.

+* `doc_workbook_save.rs` - Demonstrates creating a simple workbook, with
+  one unused worksheet.

 * `doc_workbook_set_tempdir.rs` - Demonstrates setting a custom directory
   for temporary files when creating a file in "constant memory" mode.